csound-flossmanual/csound-floss/book/03-f-live-events.md

 This is a very simple example demonstrating how to trigger an instrument using an [FLTK button](http://www.csound.com/docs/manual/FLbutton.html).
-A more extended example can be found [here](http://www.csound.com/docs/manual/examples/FLbutton.csd).
+A more extended example can be found&nbsp;
+[here](http://www.csound.com/docs/manual/examples/FLbutton.csd).

 **_EXAMPLE 03F05_FLTK_triggered_events.csd_**